 Court Records are public records.
 Court Records include a case file that includes a docket and all of the documents and filings filed in your case.
 You are able to access court records on their website, or at Clerk of Court office in the county where the case was filed.

 Every state keeps a record of a person’s criminal history.
 These online databases are linked together and you can track criminal histories from any other state.
-Go to courthouse and check in person, or check online.
+You can go to the courthouse and check in person or you can check online.
 It helps to know which county the crime occurred in, and if it was in a completely different state, you might have to pay for a more complete search.

 A criminal records search you can get a report detailing any arrests, charges, or convictions that may be on a person’s record for crimes, which include: